pearseco4/python-CLI/README.md

 ### Database
 This app uses a SQLite database to store contacts.
 The database file is located at `database/contacts.db`.
 The tables are created automatically when you run the seed script.

-### Seed Script
-To create databases and tables, use the seed scipt seed.py.
-Run the following command:

-`something`